Posted: 07/28/2014 | July 28th, 2014

 It wasn’t in the hold for my flight, it wasn’t downstairs, and it hadn’t scanned out on the previous flight.
 Their best guess?
 It went unscanned to Paris, and I’d just have to wait and see if it was there.

 We’re all slaves to our past experiences.
 I’ve lost bags or had them arrive late before, and I was nervous that this was going to happen again.
 When an airline says it can’t find your bag, it normally doesn’t end well.

 Stressed and tired, I got on my plane and hoped for the best.
 I barely slept as nightmare scenarios played through my head.
 After we landed, I nervously proceeded to baggage claim.

 And when I got there, I saw it.
 My beautiful grey backpack was sitting there, waiting for me.

 Despite a baggage handler’s failure to simply scan the bag into the system, it made it to Paris.
-I slung my bag over my shoulders and headed towards immigration.
+I slung my bag over my shoulders and headed toward immigration.

 My anxiousness melted away and all was right with the world.